-2. Completed the MSU Graduate Education Application
+2. The Graduate Education Application

-- Upload your Vita or Resume to the GEA Portal
+- Upload your Curriculum Vita or resume.

 - List professional experience, awards, honors, publications, presentations, professional affiliations, and professional development activities.

-3. Complete the Graduate Record Examination (GRE)
+3. The Graduate Record Examination (GRE)

 - These transcripts must be sent directly from the institution; please contact the Registrar’s Office at the institutions you attended for the appropriate procedures and fee information.

 - Have the transcripts sent directly to the corresponding Graduate Admissions Representative.
-Note: Transcripts and the CDGDC report (for applicants from Chinese universities) are the only materials to be sent to admissions representatives.

-5. Requirements for the English Language Proficiency
+5. English Language Proficiency